Living a Month in Medellin

 On the way to Guatapé, we passed through a small community having its weekly market.
 Getting just a few miles outside of Medellin brings you quickly to the humble agricultural communities that support the vibrant cities and their food supplies.
 In these communities, horses remain the frequent mode of transportation.
 I loved seeing the ladies doing the humble task of washing the farmers’ boots for a fee.

-Colorful Comuna 13
+Colorful Comuna 13 in Medellin

 Comuna 13 holds the future of dreams in beautiful art.